moaziat/JIT-PCG-Solver/README.md

 ## NEXT STEP
 - CREATE OUR FIRST SMOL GNN?
 WHAT CHOICE OF GNN?
-OPTIMAZING WHAT?
+OPTIMIZING WHAT?
 NUMBER OF ITERATIONS?
 CHOICE OF THE PRECONDITIONER? in this case I have to implement more solvers and test different preconditioners!